Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 #### 3. Instructions modal

-* A Bootstrap modal containing instructions on how to play the game, winning and losing
+* A Bootstrap modal containing instructions on how to play the game, winning and losing.

-#### 4. Buttons On, Off, Start, Strict
+#### 4. Start button

-* Bootstrap buttons to power on the game then start, select strict mode or turn off as required.
+* Bootstrap button starts the game, the level counter increases by 1 and the computer sequence is called.

 #### 5. Simon Game pads/quadrants